abwilson2020/CGPalette/README.md

 # CGPalette

 - A twitter bot which replies on regularly scheduled intervals with a randomly generated color palette based on various palette types.
+Hex codes are added to the base to make finding the colors in the palette easy.

 ## Demonstration